Omsingh88/AWS---VPC-Public-Private-Subnet-Configuration-in-Production-/README.md

 ### Example URL
 - The application can be accessed at: `http://<your-load-balancer-dns-name>`

-## Application Status on EC2 Instances
-The application running on the EC2 instances can be verified for its status, ensuring that it is up and running as intended.

 ## Screenshots
 Below are screenshots demonstrating the different stages of the project setup and execution: